Choi-Shin/snakeGame/README.md

 ```

 - keydown handling
-  - when the user presses a key with a function
+  - when the user presses a key with the function
   - javascript handles state
 - mouse position
   - change cursor if mouse position x,y on button